solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 We have chosen SHA-256 over Blake3 as the hashing algorithm so we can take advantage of the hardware optimisations like SHA-NI and FPGA made by the Jump Firedancer team.

+This proposal reuses the Merkle tree construction used in other parts of the protocol.
+Breaking changes to the construction, such as using a different hash function, would introduce additional complexity to existing implementations.

 #### Benchmarks

 We have performed benchmarks comparing two merkle tree implementations,